Skip to content

 Confirm control effectiveness by verifying:

-- Sovereign-cloud parity confirmed for the deployment cloud (Commercial / GCC / GCC High / DoD): Entra Agent ID availability, CA WID + Workload Identities Premium SKU GA date, FIDO2 / CBA attestation roots, CAE, Token Protection.
-Any gap documented as a compensating control.
+14. Preview feature gaps (Entra Agent ID availability, CA WID + Workload Identities Premium SKU GA date, FIDO2 / CBA attestation roots, CAE, Token Protection) are documented as compensating controls where applicable.

-- Microsoft Sentinel Conditional Access Insights and Reporting workbook is deployed and reviewed before any CA policy is promoted from
+15. Microsoft Sentinel Conditional Access Insights and Reporting workbook is deployed and reviewed before any CA policy is promoted from Report-only to On.

 Additional Resources